Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Motivation

-For the above instance, let the minima of the surrogate optimization functions in \eqref{surr_problem_prox} and \eqref{surr_problem_nova} be denoted by $\tilde{x}^*_1$ and $\tilde{x}^*_2$, respectively.
+For the above instance, let the minima of the surrogate objective functions in \eqref{surr_problem_prox} and \eqref{surr_problem_nova} be denoted by $\tilde{x}^*_1$ and $\tilde{x}^*_2$, respectively.
 In other words, while $\tilde{x}^*_1$ corresponds to the convergence point of \texttt{FedProx}, $\tilde{x}^*_2$ corresponds to that of \texttt{FedNova}.
 To clearly demonstrate that $\tilde{x}^*_1$ and $\tilde{x}^*_2$ may not coincide with the true minimum ${x}^*$, we consider two simple scenarios.
 We begin by assuming that both clients perform two local iterations, i.e. $\tau_1=\tau_2=2$.
-Then, for $0<\eta <{1}/{(2+\beta)}$, the convergence error of \texttt{FedProx} (see equations \eqref{fedprox_a} and \eqref{fedprox_b}) is given by
+Then, for $0<\eta <{1}/{(2+\beta)}$, the convergence error of \texttt{FedProx} is given by

 For some fixed value of $\beta$, and any fixed value of $\eta > 0$, note that the convergence error of \texttt{FedProx} (as shown above) will never be eliminated.
-Also, observe that as $\eta \xrightarrow[]{} 0$, the convergence error $\eqref{error_prox} \xrightarrow[]{} 0$.
-It follows that a decaying learning rate $\eta$ is \emph{necessary} to achieve convergence to the global minimum $x^*$, and that no fixed value of $\eta$ can achieve this.
-Moreover, lower values of $\eta$ decrease (but never eliminate) the convergence error at the expense of a slower convergence speed.
+Also, observe that as $\eta \xrightarrow[]{} 0$, the convergence error in $\eqref{error_prox}$ vanishes.
+It follows that a decaying learning rate $\eta$ is \emph{necessary} to achieve convergence to the global minimum $x^*$.
+Moreover, lower values of $\eta$ decrease the convergence error at the expense of a slower convergence rate.
 For $\beta=0$, \texttt{FedProx} becomes equivalent to \texttt{FedAvg}, and the mismatch between $\tilde{x}^*_1$ and $x^*$ remains for any fixed value of $\eta > 0$.
 Next, to model systems heterogeneity, we now assume that clients perform a different number of local steps.
 In particular, suppose $\tau_1=2$ and $\tau_2=3$.
-Then, for $0<\eta<{1}/{2}$, the convergence error of \texttt{FedNova} (see \eqref{fednova_a} and \eqref{fednova_b}) is given by
+Then, for $0<\eta<{1}/{2}$, the convergence error of \texttt{FedNova} is given by